 Gum disease can cause your gums to recede and expose the roots of your teeth.
 If this has happened to you, we will build back a natural gumline around your teeth and restore root coverage using minimally invasive gum recession treatment.

 Bone grafting to regenerate lost bone

 Bone around your teeth can be lost due to gum disease.
 This bone loss can sometimes be severe.
-As needed, our doctors will regenerate lost bone using minimally invasive, state-of-the-art bone grafting procedures.
-In addition to placing graft material, they use growth proteins and low-level laser therapy to stimulate the generation of strong, dense bone.
+As needed, Dr. Levine will regenerate lost bone using minimally invasive, state-of-the-art bone grafting procedures.
+In addition to placing graft material, he uses growth proteins and low-level laser therapy to stimulate the generation of strong, dense bone.

 Home oral care and long-term maintenance

 Proper home oral care is vital for the long-term success of your gum disease treatment.
 One of our friendly hygienists will show you effective brushing and flossing techniques, and educate you on the best tools to use.